 That night, check into one of the South’s best resorts as named by Southern Living, the Henderson Beach Resort.
 Located between the Gulf of Mexico and 200 acres of pristine nature reserve, the Henderson combines the timeless romance of traditional coastal architecture with modern conveniences and five-star service.
 Before bed, make your own dessert at the resort’s in-house ice cream shop where you can personalize your own flavors and craft a waffle cone from scratch.

-Enjoy a classic beach day with snorkeling in the morning and paddle-boarding, kayaking, and beach games at your leisure in the afternoon, with plenty of opportunities for dolphin-watching.
+Enjoy a classic beach day with boat accessed snorkeling in the morning and paddle-boarding, kayaking, and beach games at your leisure in the afternoon, with plenty of opportunities for dolphin-watching throughout.
 No trip to Destin is complete without a fishing trip, so on your last day head out with Captain Mike Parker for the catch of the day.
 You’ll have it prepared for your final meal before departure.
 Don’t forget your sunscreen, or it might be more than the fish that get burned!